wildfly/quickstart/helloworld-mbean/README.md

         mvn clean wildfly:deploy

-4. This will deploy `helloworld-mbean-webapp\target\jboss-helloworld-mbean-helloworld-mbean-webapp.war` and `helloworld-mbean-service\target\jboss-helloworld-mbean-helloworld-mbean-service.sar` to the running instance of the server.
+4. This will deploy `helloworld-mbean-webapp\target\wildfly-helloworld-mbean-helloworld-mbean-webapp.war` and `helloworld-mbean-service\target\wildfly-helloworld-mbean-helloworld-mbean-service.sar` to the running instance of the server.

 Access and Test the MBeans
 --------------------------

 This quickstart differs from the other quickstarts in that it uses 'JConsole' to access and test the quickstart rather than access an URL in the browser.
-If you do access <http://localhost:8080/jboss-helloworld-mbean-helloworld-mbean-webapp/>, you will see a screen shot image of the JConsole application,
+If you do access <http://localhost:8080/wildfly-helloworld-mbean-helloworld-mbean-webapp/>, you will see a screen shot image of the JConsole application,

 The following sections describe how to use 'JConsole' to inspect and test the MBeans.